2015–16 NHL season: Broadcast rights

-This was the fifth season under the NHL's ten-year U.S. rights deal with NBC Sports, and the second season of its twelve-year Canadian rights deals with Rogers Media to show games on Sportsnet, Hockey Night in Canada on CBC Television, and TVA Sports.
+This was the fifth season under the NHL's ten-year U.S. rights deal with NBC Sports, and the second season of its twelve-year Canadian rights deals with Rogers Media to show games on Sportsnet.
+This included Sportsnet's sub-licensing agreements to air Hockey Night in Canada games on CBC Television and French-language broadcasts on TVA Sports.

 In August 2015, the league announced a six-year deal with MLB Advanced Media (MLBAM) to take over the technical operations of the NHL's in-house digital properties.
 Under the agreement, MLBAM took over the operations of the NHL's websites, apps, streaming services, and other digital properties starting in January 2016.
 MLBAM also took over international distribution of the league's digital out-of-market streaming services outside of Canada and Scandinavia.
 The NHL also took an equity stake of up to 10 percent in BAM Tech, a spin-off of MLBAM's streaming media business.
 As an aspect of the deal, the U.S. version of NHL Network was also relocated to the facilities of MLB Network.
 The Canadian version of NHL Network was shut down August 31, 2015.

 The re-launch of the league's digital properties under MLBAM occurred in February 2016, with the launch of the new NHL.com website and mobile app following the 2016 NHL All-Star Game.
 The re-launched NHL GameCenter Live service outside of Canada was re-branded as NHL.tv, while the Canadian service remains branded as Rogers NHL GameCentre Live.
 Both services were upgraded to utilize a new client on MLBAM architecture with support for 60 FPS streaming.
 The re-launch of the services, however, was marred by technical issues caused by a malfunctioning content delivery network.